 Kids and Divorce

-II have been a practicing psychologist in an outpatient setting for over twenty-eight years.
+II have been a practicing psychologist in an outpatient setting for over twenty-nine years.
 I run into the same issues and problems almost every day (addictions, anxiety, ADHD/learning disabilities, assertiveness, children’s behaviors, mood disorders, relationships and self-esteem).
 This article is another about children; in this case what they experience after their parents separate and/or divorce.

 Here's some particulars...